adamreaksmey/technovage-test/README.md

 backend
 ---
-please run this below in your backend folder: composer install
+please run this below in your backend folder:<br />
+composer install

 then put this below in your .env file.